-4. Proactively calculate our GPG
+4. Calculate and Report our GPG

 As already mentioned, SEAI has a strong commitment to ensuring equality of opportunity for all employees regardless of their background or identity.
-SEAI has recognised this commitment by the fact that it has chosen to calculate and report on its GPG for two consecutive years in advance of the requirement to do so under the Gender Pay Gap Information Act 2021.

 SEAI recognises the importance of gender equality to society and believes that it is a topic which requires immediate action nationally and internationally.
-Considering this, the organisation will continue to calculate and report its GPG as well as putting in place measures to address gaps identified through this reporting, meaning that SEAI will have made considerable progress in this space before it becomes mandatory in 2024.
+Considering this, the organisation will continue to calculate and report its GPG as well as putting in place measures to address gaps identified through this reporting.